Soorts-Hossegor

 Soorts-Hossegor (/fr/; Sòrts e Òssagòr, /oc/, /oc/) is a commune in the French department of Landes, Nouvelle-Aquitaine, southwestern France, 20 km (12 miles) north of Biarritz.
-The town is on a 3700 acre plot of land with 4 beaches on 3.5 km of European Atlantic shoreline, and a lake.
+The town is on a 1451 ha plot of land with 4 beaches on 3.5 km of European Atlantic shoreline, and a lake.

 Its inhabitants are called Hossegoriens.
 The area has been inhabited for a millennium, it became a pilgrimage stop off in the 14th century and has since become a well-known seaside resort as of the 19th century.
 The town's economy is centered around the sport of surfing, and the local beach is a world famous surf break.
 When possible, the town co-hosts the World Surf League yearly competitions along with the neighbouring towns of Capbreton and Seignosse.
 Since the 1980s, global companies have established themselves in the town's industrial park.

 Name

 In 1913, the town associated the toponym of Hossegor, from the name of its marine lake, with its original name of Soorts.
 The root of the name Soorts is probably close to that of Sorde, the verb gascon sórder or sordar, sourdre, meaning "where there are sources".
 Related names are Sor (Ariège, Sort) and Sort-en-Chalosse (Landes) from the same Gascon etymon.
 The origin of Hossegor is more obscure: it may be an Aquitain or Basque name to be attached to the hydronyms osse and the adjective gorri, meaning "dry water".